 Finding the Right Medication

-Finding the right medication for you is a highly individualized process.
+Finding the right medication for you is a highly individualized process (NIH, 2007).
 Your medication provider will perform a full diagnostic assessment including your psychiatric symptoms, medical and psychiatric history, and family medical and psychiatric history.
 They may refer you to a psychologist for additional psychological testing or obtain lab work if needed.
 This is to ensure appropriate diagnosis and determine if you have underlying medical conditions that may influence diagnosis or treatment.

 Will Medication Cure Me?